Value-added tax (VAT)

 Urban and township land-use tax

 An urban and township land-use tax is levied on taxpayers who utilise land within the area of city, country, township, and mining districts.
-It is computed annually based on the space of area actually occupied by a taxpayer multiplied by a fixed amount per square metre that is determined by the local governments.
+It is computed annually based on the area of lands actually occupied by a taxpayer multiplied by a fixed amount per square metre that is determined by the local governments.

 Arable land occupation tax

 Arable land occupation tax is levied on companies and individuals who build houses or carry out non-agricultural construction on arable lands.
-It is computed based on the space of area actually occupied by a taxpayer multiplied by a fixed amount per square metre that is determined by the local governments and is settled in a lump sum.
+It is computed based on the area of arable lands actually occupied by a taxpayer multiplied by a fixed amount per square metre that is determined by the local governments and is settled on a one-off basis.

 Land appreciation tax

-All enterprises and individuals who execute or receive ‘specified documentation’, including 11 types of contracts and a few specified documents, are subject to stamp tax.
-The stamp duty rates vary between 0.005% on loan contracts to 0.1% for property leasing and property insurance contracts.
-A flat amount of CNY 5 applies to certification evidencing business licences and patents, trademarks, or similar rights.
+All enterprises and individuals who execute or receive ‘specified documentation’ are subject to stamp tax.
+The stamp tax rates vary between 0.005% on loan contracts to 0.1% for property leasing and property insurance contracts.

 For employment income, an employer is obligated to withhold individual income tax from an employee’s salary and settle the payment with the tax authorities on a monthly basis.